619 84 14 05Español language selection flagEspañolDeutsch language selection flagDeutschItaliano language selection flagItalianoGet a quote

 Flats for holiday lets

 If the flat is intended for a holiday let, it is best to choose durable, low-maintenance finishes and leave it ready to rent.
 Furnishing and equipment are an optional extra that we can quote separately.
+Our guide to renovating a holiday apartment covers the finishes and turnaround details that matter for short-term rental.

 IGIC on the renovation